hueyl77/MailgunSubscribe/readme.txt

 server) whenever a new blog is posted.
 Opt-in email built in and is required.
 Needs at least a free Mailgun account to work.

+Requires curl installed on your Wordpress server.
+Refer to http://cn2.php.net/curl for installation instructions.

 == Installation ==